pspyoung/bootcamp-project-one/README.md

-#### Clash Royale Fan Made project.
+# Clash Royale Fan Made project.

+A website that renders updated Clash Royale Card and Deck Info.

 No copyright intended.
-All data belongs to SuperCel, and http://api.clasyroyale.com A website that renders updated Clash Royale Card and Deck Info.
+All data belongs to SuperCell.com, and http://api.clasyroyale.com

 ## Link to the API you plan to use